environmental-bioinformatics-master/popgen_HW6_2023/README.md

 The `.evec` files gives the PC loading for each sample on the first 10 principal components axes.
 Axes are labeled by their eigenvalues, ordered from highest (= most influence on population structure) to lowest.

-Using python or R (or another language of your choice*), make a scatter plot of the individuals, using the loadings from the `.evec` file and color-coding individuals by site.
+Using python or R (or another language of your choice*), make a scatter plot of the individuals for PC1 and PC2, using the loadings from the `.evec` file and color-coding individuals by site.
+(Hint: you may need to modify the `.evec` file to get your plotting program of choice to read it properly.)
 Feel free to do this plotting on Poseidon or your local computer, whatever you're most comfortable with.
-Do not include this plotting code in your `hw5_stacks-pipeline_[LASTNAME].txt` file.
-Instead, please include the code for your plot in a file named: `hw5_pca_plot_code_[LASTNAME].txt`, and push that with your homework along with the plot in `.pdf` format named `hw5_pca_plot_[LASTNAME].pdf`.
+Please include the code for your plot in a file named: `hw5_pca_plot_code_[LASTNAME].txt`, and push that with your homework along with the plot in `.pdf` format named `hw5_pca_plot_[LASTNAME].pdf`.

 \*But **do** script your plot - don't make it automatically in a GUI like Excel or SigmaPlot.

-What does the PCA tell you about divergence in these stickleback populations? (a few lines, a paragraph max)
+What does the PCA tell you about divergence and diversity in these stickleback populations? (a few lines, a paragraph max)
 >Answer:

 Look at the paper, if you haven't already.
-Thinking about the PCA and the statistics you calculated in Stacks, as well as your understanding of population genomics, how diverged are these populations?
-What do you think is driving this divergence? (a paragraph, two max)
+Thinking about the PCA and the statistics you calculated in Stacks, as well as your understanding of population genomics, what do you think is driving observed patterns of divergence and diversity in these stickleback populations? (a paragraph, two max)
 >Answer:

 About how long did this homework take you?: